saeedbidi/option_pricing/README.md

 ##  💰 **Option Pricing Model with Black-Scholes, Monte Carlo and Binomial Tree Methods**

 The **Black-Scholes model**, **Monte Carlo simulations**, and the **Binomial Tree method** are vital tools in financial markets for pricing options.
-Each method offers a distinct approach to estimating the price of European-style options, relying on parameters such as stock price, strike price, time to maturity, risk-free rate, and volatility.
+Each method offers a distinct approach to estimating the price of call and put options, relying on parameters such as stock price, strike price, time to maturity, risk-free rate, and volatility.

 ### **Features**
 - Fetches **real-time stock data** (e.g., Apple stock) using `yfinance`.
-- Computes option prices for **European call and put options** using:
+- Computes option prices for **call and put options** using:
   - **Black-Scholes**
   - **Monte Carlo**
   - **Binomial Tree**